psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 root@stack:/etc/elasticsearch# cd certs/
 root@stack:/etc/elasticsearch/certs# chmod 660 elastic-certificates.p12
 ```
-The certificates for transport communication will then be specified in the `elasticsearch.yml` file as follows (just add it to the bottom of the file):
+The certificates for _transport_ communication will then be enabled in `elasticsearch.yml` file as follows (just add it to the bottom of the file):
 #### Enable TLS in Elasticsearch
 ```bash
 root@stack:~# nano /etc/elasticsearch/elasticsearch.yml